yuhanz15/HW4CSE414/README.md

 # Vaccine-Scheduler-System
-This project is a vaccine scheduler built in Java that interacts with an online database to store and manage vaccine-related information.
-The main goal was to design a simple scheduling tool that could efficiently handle vaccine appointments and streamline the data flow between users and the database.
+This project is a vaccine scheduler built in Java that interatcs with a databasewith SQL, to store and manage vaccine reservations.
+Users can create their account, and log in to make and manager their appointments.
+The program also allow patients to make reservation for a specific care giver, and care givers to manage the spare slots and check the availability of each vaccines.
+The program also has basic error messages, to help users understand what is wrong with the interaction.

-I focused on implementing key functionalities like appointment management, real-time updates to the database, and user-friendly features for scheduling.
-Working on this project allowed me to improve my Java programming skills and better understand database integration.
-While there’s more to polish, this was a great hands-on experience in building practical tools with backend logic.